mrjex/Project-Branno/README.md

 ---

-*Project Brännö is an advanced computer vision system developed by a team of four students at [University Name], demonstrating the practical application of cyber-physical systems in autonomous navigation.*
+*Project Brännö is an advanced computer vision system developed by a team of four engineers, demonstrating the practical application of cyber-physical systems in autonomous navigation.*